PK machine gun: Cugir Mitraliera md. 66 (Romania)

+Z111 ĐL7N and STrL-P (Vietnam)

+The ĐL7N is a copy of the PKMS, made with added picatinny rails, replacing the wooden stock with black synthetic stock, and a new Galil-style grip.

+The StrL-P, a more modernized variant based off of the PKP, was unveiled for the first time at the Exhibition of 80 Years of National Achievements at the Vietnam Exposition Center in Hanoi on 28 August 2025.
+It incorporates a heavy barrel with a dual cooling system, ensuring sustained accuracy, durability, and service life.

 Mayak KM-7.62, KT-7.62 and KTM-7.62 (Ukraine)

-The Mayak KM-7,62 is a copy of the PKM, made to be lighter and easier to handle.
+The Mayak KM-7.62 is a copy of the PKM, made to be lighter and easier to handle.
 It first appeared in 2011.
-The KT-7,62 and KTM-7,62 are copies of the PKT, first appearing in 2011.
+The KT-7.62 and KTM-7.62 are copies of the PKT, first appearing in 2011.

-Production status

-The PKM and other variants are in production in Russia and are currently exported to many nations.
-Additionally, various models are manufactured locally around the globe.
-Zastava Arms produces the PK under license as the M84 (along with the PKT as the M86), and it remains in use with many of the former Yugoslav successor states.
-The most recent modification is the Russian PKP Pecheneg, which features a forced air cooling barrel that cannot be removed in the field for quick replacement, unusual for a modern machine gun.